Pam Ayres: Career

 In 1975, Ayres appeared on the television talent show Opportunity Knocks.
-This led to a wide variety of guest appearances on TV and radio shows.
-Since then she has published six books of poems, toured in a one-woman stage show, hosted her own TV show and performed her stage show for the Queen.
+This led to a wide variety of guest appearances on television and radio shows.
+Since then, she has published six books of poems, toured in a one-woman stage show, hosted her own TV show and performed her stage show for the Queen.

 Her poetry has a simple style and deals with everyday subject matter.
-Her poem "Oh, I Wish I'd Looked After Me Teeth", was voted into the Top 10 of a BBC poll to find the nation's 100 Favourite Comic Poems.
+Her poem "Oh, I Wish I'd Looked After Me Teeth" was voted into the Top 10 of a BBC poll to find the nation's 100 Favourite Comic Poems.
 In the UK Arts Council's report on poetry, Ayres was identified as the fifth best-selling poet in Britain in 1998 and 1999.